 Mizuho and the Equator Principles

-Since the adoption of the Equator Principles in October 2003, Mizuho Bank has played a leadership role in the Equator Principles Association as a member of the Steering Committee for many years.
-Mizuho Bank also led the Equator Principles Association as its Chair for the term May 2014 to May 2015, thus becoming the only Asian bank to chair the association.
-For the term October 2017 to November 2021, Mizuho Bank held the role of Asia Oceania Regional Representative.
+Since the adoption of the Equator Principles in October 2003, Mizuho Bank has played a leadership role in the Equator Principles Limited (formerly the Equator Principles Association) as a member of the Steering Committee for many years.
+Mizuho Bank also led the Equator Principles Limited as its Chair, thus becoming the only Asian bank to chair the association.
+Mizuho Bank has also held the role of Asia Oceania Regional Representative for four consecutive years.

 Chronicle: Initiatives for the Equator Principles